 $52.1 million to increase the funding available to aged care providers in very remote areas and the appointment of a First Nations Aged Care Commissioner

 $487 million to extend the Disability Support for Older Australian Program

-Image: Emma Bennison, Manager, Strategic Engagement - Disability Employment, wearing a light pink shirt and dark pants, stands next to a brick wall with a tree behind her.
+Image: Emma Bennison, Chief Innovation Officer, wearing a light pink shirt and dark pants, stands next to a brick wall with a tree behind her.
 Photography: Jess Oakenfull, commissioned by the Tasmanian Department of Premier and Cabinet.

 Emma Bennison, Manager, Strategic Engagement in Disability Employment at Life Without Barriers, said it’s positive to see a budget that provides support to people looking to get into the workforce.